giorgiopogliani/phpzx/README.md

-# Write PHP extension in Zig
+# PHPZX

-Simple library to develop PHP extension in Zig, keeping overhead to a minimum and, providing better ergonomics and performance.
+Develop PHP extensions in Zig with zero overhead, higher performance, and improved ergonomics.

 ## Features